Rack of Lamb with Mango Honey-Glaze

 If you're wary of lam because you find it too gamy, cleaning your meat with vinegar will help.
 Not to forget, I have added sherry vinegar.
 You can use balsamic vinegar or red wine vinegar.

-If you are unsure about adding my Mango Gourmet Hot Sauce, don’t worry, you only need one teaspoon.
+If you are unsure about adding my Hot and Spicy Mango with Herbs, don't worry, you only need one teaspoon.
 The lamb is not spicy hot; the hot sauce gives it a nice kick as they say.
 And the honey somewhat decreases the hottest of the sauce.

 Lamb is becoming very popular in the US, and this recipe is just another excuse why you need to eat healthier meats.